stuff we love: branded mini-games

 Branded Mini Games allow companies to design their own advergames in a quick and easy manner.
 The purpose of the mini-games is typically around marketing objectives such as brand awareness, growing , creating a following on social media, promotions, etc. The campaign duration can be set to any duration from a few hours to weeks to months.

-One of the case studies given by the company is for Krispy Kreme Doughnuts, where player had to twist and turn layers of an image and turn the various parts into a complete strawberry doughnut.
+One of thegiven by the company is for Krispy Kreme Doughnuts, where player had to twist and layers of an image and the various parts into a complete strawberry doughnut.
 The campaign was aimed to launch the doughnuts and equally to create a further presence on social media.
 It ran for 5 weeks.